-We’ve rounded up 12 common sounds that cats make, along with their usual meaning.
-Of course, there will be exceptions to every rule, but as you become more familiar with the sounds that your cat makes, you’ll soon be an expert at working out whether they’re excited because they saw a bird outside or are reminding you that it’s time for their dinner!
+We’ve rounded up 12 common sounds that cats make and their meanings.
+Of course, there are exceptions to every rule, but as you become more familiar with the sounds that your cat makes, you’ll soon be an expert at working out whether they’re excited because they saw a bird outside or are reminding you that it’s time for their dinner!

-The 12 Different Noises Cats Make
+The 12 Noises Cats Make

-Let’s start with that classic cat sound we all love, the meow!
-This noise is initially used by kittens to gain the attention of their owners, and adult cats don’t generally meow at each other.
-But of course, our clever domestic cats have worked out that meowing at their human owners is a great way of letting us know that they need something, whether that’s a bowl of food or a cuddle.
+Let’s start with that classic cat sound we all love: the meow!
+Kittens initially use meow to gain the attention of their owners, and adult cats don’t generally meow at each other.
+But of course, our clever domestic cats have worked out that meowing at their human owners is an excellent way of letting them know that they need something, whether a bowl of food or a cuddle.

 3. Kitten mewling

 The kitten mewl is the equivalent of their distress call and is usually only made by kittens under 1 month of age.
-This high-pitched noise is designed to catch the attention of their mother cat, so she can reassure them that she’s still near.
+This high-pitched noise is designed to catch the attention of their mother cat so she can reassure them that she’s still near.

-Growling is a warning for other cats (and people!) to keep their distance.
-A growling cat may also flatten their ears, puff up their fur, and swish their tails from side to side.
-They may also hiss.
-This verbal warning may be followed up by the use of claws and teeth if it’s ignored.
+Growling is a warning to other cats (and people!) to keep their distance.
+A growling cat may also flatten their ears, puff up their fur, hiss, and swish their tails from side to side.
+The use of claws and teeth may follow up this verbal warning if it’s ignored.

 There are many adorable clips of cats staring out windows and making this distinctive chattering noise.
 When most cats chatter, their lower jaw vibrates, which helps give this noise its staccato quality.

 This adorable sound can combine elements of a purr, meow, and growl into one noise!
-Some cats may not use this sound at all, and others will make it frequently.
-It can be used to communicate a wider range of emotions than other sounds.
+Some cats may not use this sound, and others will use it frequently.
+It can communicate a wider range of emotions than other sounds.

 7. Chirping or trilling

-Many cats will make this noise, which combines elements of purring and meowing.
-Cats may chirp at their owners when you come home after being away for the day or when they’re excited about dinner time.
-Others may let out a little chirp whenever they see you in the house and you call them over.
-Whenever your cat makes this noise, it’s always adorable!
+Many cats will make this short, high-pitched noise, which combines elements of purring and meowing.
+Cats may chirp at their owners when they come home after being away for the day or when they’re excited about dinner time.
+Others may let out a little chirp whenever they see you in the house, and you call them over.

-They will also hiss at us humans if they’ve had enough attention or they’re being subjected to a bath they definitely did not want!
-If their hissing is ignored, some cats will then resort to using their claws and teeth, so it’s a good idea to pay attention when your cat makes this noise!
+They will also hiss at humans if they’ve had enough attention or they’re being subjected to a bath they did not want!
+If their hissing is ignored, some cats will resort to using their claws and teeth, so it’s a good idea to pay attention when your cat hisses!

-Hearing cats screaming can be a memorable experience, and luckily, most cat owners won’t hear their cat making this noise!
-Cats often scream when they’re starting to fight with another cat, sometimes using screams as a warning before stepping up to physical contact.
-If there are neighborhood cats out at night, you may hear them screaming at each other when their territories cross over.
+Hearing cats screaming can be a memorable experience; luckily, most cat owners won’t hear their cats making this noise!
+Cats often scream when they’re starting to fight with another cat, and they do it as a warning before stepping up to physical contact.
+If neighborhood cats are out at night, you may hear them screaming at each other when their territories cross over.